My 2C-3A Curly Girl Tips and Tricks

 Tips for putting together your own curly hair routine:

-- The shape and style of your haircut will make a difference in your curls.
+• The shape and style of your haircut will affect your curls.

 Most of all, be patient!
 You’ll see my own curly hair journey spans a lifetime.
-You may see some results right away but even better results weeks later.
-My personal rule is to give my hair 4 weeks to adjust to any changes before I judge whether something’s working or not.
+You may see some results right away, but even better results weeks later.
+My personal rule is to give my hair 4 weeks to adjust to any changes before I judge whether something’s working.

 Sometimes, straight or wavy hair just needs the right treatment to encourage its natural curl.
 This is my guide to starting your curly hair journey or improving your curly hair game.

 As a disclaimer, this post has affiliate links.
-That means I could get a small commission for products that you purchase through my site.
+That means I could earn a small commission on products you purchase through my site.
 This does not affect the price you pay or the way I write about the products.
 I only recommend products that I personally use and love!

 About My 2C-3A Curly Hair

 I have fine, bra-strap length, 2C-3A curls with low-to-medium porosity.
 My curls start near my roots, with ringlets that range from loose loops to tight springs about as thick as a piece of sidewalk chalk.
-My strands are slow to absorb water and fast to dry, especially near the ends.
+My strands are slow to absorb water and dry quickly, especially near the ends.

 My routine is currently color-free and heat-free.
-I can get lazy and go long periods between haircuts – my latest stretch was 14 months.
+I can get lazy and go for long stretches between haircuts – my longest was 14 months.
 All in all, my hair care routine is pretty natural and low-maintenance.

-Find out your hair type and hair porosity.
+Find out your hair type and hair porosity by reading more here.

-I use as little product as possible because so many products weigh down my hair, making it heavy and limp.
+I use as little product as possible because so many products weigh my hair down, making it heavy and limp.
 But my hair is prone to frizz and needs a little bit of something to add definition.

 My Curly Hair Journey

 I had thick, tight curls as a baby and kid, the product of Mediterranean-Middle Eastern genetics.
-In the humid U.S. south, my naturally curly hair expressed itself most often as a giant ball of frizz.
-As an adolescent, I destroyed any curl definition by brushing my hair when it was dry.
+In the humid southeastern U.S., my naturally curly hair often expressed itself as a giant ball of frizz.
+As an adolescent, I destroyed my curls by brushing my hair when it was dry.
 I usually wore my hair in a ponytail or bun, which further flattened any curl potential.

 In college, I would often straighten my hair with a flat iron at the highest temperature.